 The course offers entry-level and experienced professionals an opportunity to augment their knowledge and skills in an interactive setting for practical applications on the job.

-The MVRD course will be taught by former Turbo Lab director Dara Childs and Turbo Lab professors Adolfo Delgado and Luis San Andres, and Fouad Zeidan the former president/owner of KMC Bearings, Plus, Inc. The course will cover basic vibration theory and how to use it to solve mechanical vibration problems experienced in the field.
+The MVRD course will be taught by former Turbo Lab director Dara Childs and Turbo Lab professors Adolfo Delgado and Luis San Andres, and Fouad Zeidan, independent consultant and former president/owner of KMC Bearings, Plus, Inc. The course will cover basic vibration theory and how to use it to solve mechanical vibration problems experienced in the field.
 Rotordynamic topics covered during the course include force coefficients for bearings, seals, impellers, turbine wheels and squeeze film dampers; troubleshooting oil film bearings, the finite element and transfer matrix methods, and more.
 Attendees will also be given the opportunity to interact and network with instructors and colleagues in addition to the extensive practical knowledge.